Choosing A Water Filter

 All municipal water is chlorinated and removal of chlorine will be the number one objective of most people.
 Removal of chlorine and chloramines (chlorine+ ammonia) will greatly improve the taste & healthiness of your drinking water.
 (See: Chlorine-What Is It Doing To Your Health?)

 Practically all our drinking water filters are highly effective at removing chlorine.
 These include reverse osmosis, active ceramic, under counter & countertop.
 KDF, GAC and carbon block media are all effective and often used in combination.
 Depending upon the combination of cartridge media employed these filters may also remove PCB’s, heavy metals, pesticides, hormones, parasites, cysts & bacteria.

-Another major concern is fluoride, which is not added as sodium fluoride but as hydrofluorosilicic acid.
+Another major concern when choosing a water filter is fluoride, which is not added as sodium fluoride but as hydrofluorosilicic acid a highly corrosive industril waste by product.
 For further information on the serious health implications of this practice please visit our new Blog article here.

 The following UK water utility companies currently artificially fluoridate their supply: